Little Buddha: Box office

 The film was very successful in France, where it was the 19th highest-grossing film of the year, with 1,359,483 admissions.
 In its opening week in France, it sold 308,660 tickets for a gross of $1.52 million.
-The film, against competition from such films as The Flintstones and Maverick, opened at number 9 at the US box office.
+The film opened on 6 screens in the United Kingdom and grossed £39,066 in its opening weekend.
+The film, against competition from such films as The Flintstones and Maverick, opened at number nine at the US box office.
 It dropped out of the top ten the next week, closing on June 16, 1994 at number 13, with a total of $4.8 million.
 It grossed $48 million worldwide against its $30 million budget.

 Awards and nominations

 The film was nominated for one Razzie Award, Worst New Star for Chris Isaak.